In this Article

 Create Date Range

-We can concatenate (join) two dates stored as text like this:
+We can concatenate (join) two dates stored as text using the & operator:

 This is useful for an event start and end date, but what if the second date is missing (ex. the event is only one day):